Warburton Hospital

-Warburton Hospital was a private Adventist hospital in Warburton, Victoria in Australia.
+Warburton Hospital was a private, Adventist hospital in Warburton, Victoria in Australia.
 The hospital was owned by the Trans Australian Union Conference of the Seventh day Adventist Church.
+It had 50 hospital beds, a high dependency unit and a 24-hour emergency department, a pathology lab, birthing suites, and radiology and operating theatres.

+History

+The hospital was opened in 1910.
 The hospital had a net loss of $2.25 million (including depreciation) over the previous five years.
 It was placed on the market in January 1998.
+It was sold in September 2000, and ceased operations on 14 March 2001 despite recently having received $250,000 in refurbishments.
+A separate source reports it was closed since 2006.

+In 2020, an unsuccessful Change.org petition was signed by 2,400 community members to reopen the hospital in wake of the COVID-19 pandemic.